Data Guide

 Most people do not only want a number.
 They want to know whether they can trust that number.
 This guide exists to answer exactly that question.

-When you compare scenarios in a calculator, small differences in data or assumptions can create big differences in long term outcomes.
-Understanding the data layer helps you avoid false confidence.
+When you compare scenarios in a calculator, small differences in data or assumptions can create large differences in long-term outcomes.
+Understanding the data layer helps you avoid false confidence and catch the moments when your input settings are doing more work than the data itself.

 This page is written for practical decision support.
 You do not need to read code or technical files to understand how the platform works.

-If you are planning monthly investing, comparing metals versus crypto, checking S&P 500 scenarios, or translating money across inflation periods, this guide helps you read outputs in the right context.
+If you are planning monthly investing, comparing metals versus crypto, backtesting the Magnificent 7 stocks, running S&P 500 scenarios, or translating money across inflation periods, this guide helps you read outputs in the right context and with the right skepticism.

 Data sources overview

-For crypto, metals, and S&P 500 mode, we use monthly market history from Yahoo Finance as the source for historical price levels.
+For crypto, metals, Magnificent 7 stocks, and S&P 500 mode, we use monthly market close prices from Yahoo Finance as the source for historical price levels.
+Yahoo Finance provides widely-used free market data and is the standard reference for consumer-grade historical price research.

-For inflation, we use official public statistics instead of market data: US CPI from the U.S. Bureau of Labor Statistics (BLS) and UK CPI from the UK Office for National Statistics (ONS).
+For inflation, we use official public statistics instead of market data: US CPI-U from the U.S. Bureau of Labor Statistics (BLS) and UK CPI from the UK Office for National Statistics (ONS).
+BLS has published CPI-U monthly since January 1947, giving approximately 78 years of US inflation history.
+ONS publishes UK CPI monthly from January 1988, covering roughly 37 years.

 BLS describes CPI-U as a monthly measure of average price change for a market basket paid by urban consumers.
-ONS describes CPI as a consumer basket that is reviewed regularly to stay representative.
+The basket covers food, housing, apparel, transportation, medical care, and recreation.
+ONS describes CPI as a consumer basket that is reviewed regularly to stay representative of actual spending patterns.

 No single data source is perfect in every context, so we focus on transparent handling, consistent monthly processing, and clear limits rather than pretending uncertainty does not exist.